troup-io/troup-server/README.md

 >
 > This project is under heavy development and is on the lookout for contributors both technical and ono-technical.
 If you are interested in understanding the product and contributing, do get in touch at hello@troupapp.com.

-The Troup client is the frontend app that helps the user address problems that we aim to solve.
-The client is built atop wonderful open-source projects with the goal of providing a fluid experience to the user.
+The Troup server is the Express-GraphQL app that helps the client address problems that we aim to solve.
+The server is built atop wonderful open-source projects with the goal of providing a fluid experience to the client.

 **Languages:**